ExistingPerson08/amyos-gnome/README.md

 A custom opinionated Fedora Atomic image designed for gaming, development and daily use.

+**NOTE: A LOT OF THINGS AREN'T WORKING YET AND IT'S NOT EXACTLY THE SAME AS THE ORIGINAL AMY-OS**

 ## Base System

 - Built on latest Fedora